Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/creatures/rename/rename.md

 Subalias that allows staff members to rename creatures in the tamable list

-## Help:
+## Help
 `tame settings creatures rename [old creature name] [new creature name]`

+### Required Arguments
+- `old creature name`: Old creature name
+- `new creature name`: New creature name

+## Important Notes
-Any current tamings in process that use the creature removed will have their name updated via a mapping table.
-Try not to rename creatures too often as it will limit SVAR storage capacity and slow down the taming alias.
+- Any current tamings in process that use the creature removed will have their name updated via a mapping table.
+    - Try not to rename creatures too often as it will limit SVAR storage capacity and slow down the taming alias.
+- This subalias can only be run by users who are admin or who has the dragonspeaker role (or its equivalent)